 You may suspect a void under one of your concrete surfaces, or you may have no idea.
 An additional in-house service that we provide is GPR, or ground penetrating radar.
 We can use GPR to locate any voids and/or soft soil that exist under your concrete surfaces or roads so that we can address those problems quickly and efficiently.
 To learn more about ground penetrating radar, you can visit gprarkansas.com

-How do you know if polyurethane foam injection is the right solution to fill your concrete voids?
+So, how do you know if polyurethane foam injection is the right solution to fill your concrete voids?
 If you suspect you have voids beneath your concrete, contact our team to check it out.
-We’ll take a look, verify there are voids, and see if polyurethane foam concrete leveling is a good fit as a solution.
+We’ll look, verify there are voids, and see if polyurethane foam concrete leveling is a good solution.
 To get started, contact us today!